Patron Policies & Responsibilities

 - Respect designated food and drink policies on all levels.

 - Library equipment and collections should be used with care.
-Library staff should be alerted to missing items in collections and other materials.
+Library employees should be alerted to missing or damaged items in collections and other materials.

 - Study spaces and classrooms are for the use of the University community.
 Be respectful of others and remember the rooms are not sound-proof.